inclement/vivarium/README.md

 ### viv_config.h

-Vivarium automatically uses the configuration struct defined as `struct viv_config the_config` in `viv_config.h`.
+Vivarium automatically uses the configuration struct defined in `viv_config.h`.
 Edit that file before compiling to update the configuration.

-If you'd like to set up different configs, copy the config directory to somewhere else and tell Vivarium to use the new version at compile time:
+If you'd like to maintain multiple different configs, copy the config directory to somewhere else and tell Vivarium to use the appropriate version at compile time:

     cp -r config myconfig
     meson build_myconfig -Dconfig-dir=myconfig